grafbase/grafbase/cli/npm/cli/README.md

           The name or GitHub URL of the template to use for the new project

   -g, --graph <GRAPH>
-          What graph type (federated or single) to initialize the project with
+          What graph type (federated or standalone) to initialize the project with

           Possible values:
           - federated: Creates a federated graph